dany68/vidazoo-hw/README.md

 - Search (with counter) and Sort through the results
 - Loading animation (on the search bar "Parse" button) while fetch is pending
 - Error handling with visual red indication on the search bar
-- Project hosted on Vercel
+- Project hosted on Railway
 - Server cache (TODO)
-- Typescript (very lightly..)
+- Typescript (lightly..)

 #### Error status codes
 - Validation errors: 400